News

 The EECS Department has honored four faculty for their sustained excellence in instruction and curricular development, distinguished participation in service activities, or for their significant achievements in scholarly research.Parag Deotare awarded DURIP grant to probe exciton energy transport at nanoscale

-The tool is expected to advance the study of exciton dynamics, which could help identify new research directions for clean energy and information technology.Laser Focus World: December 13, 2022
+The tool is expected to advance the study of exciton dynamics, which could help identify new research directions for clean energy and information technology.Meet ZEUS, the highest-power laser in the U.S.

 Dr. Anatoly Maksimchuk describes Zettawatt-Equivalent Ultrashort pulse laser System (ZEUS), the most powerful laser in the U.S., in a short recorded interviewNew non-invasive optical imaging approach for monitoring brain health could improve outcomes for traumatic brain injury patients